Created at:

 02/14 12:00:13 WARNING: no workload detected

 In my case it was a problem with Maui.
 This was a problem with the RMCFG[HOSTNAME] setting.
-See our page about Maui for more details.

 job failing into the wrong queue

 Job failing in the wrong queue can have several reasons.
 The most common reason, IMO, is wrong queue configuration, not a problem with the job itself.
 But another common reason is wrong PBS directives.
-The following directive:
+The following directive::

 #PBS nodes=2:ppn=4

-Is wrong.
-The right one would be:
+is *wrong*.
+The right one would be::

 #PBS -l nodes=2:ppn=4